SamShmid/Sam-Smart-Mirror/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WaIqpAlDoYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The following code is the code in the config.js file for the Magic Mirror it is what allows you to customize how each module is shown and to configure what each module does in order for it to run properly

 ``` javascript
 /* Magic Mirror Config Sample